 Enlightium counselors are trained to review and evaluate a wide variety of incoming student documentation: report cards, transcripts, entrance assessment scores, and any additional documentation (health records/academic assessment and evaluation documents).
-They then collaborate with parents to develop for elementary, middle, and high school students an individualized 4-year plan, provide guidance with a career choice, and assist with college admission.
+They then collaborate with parents to develop for elementary, middle, and high school students an individualized 4-year plan and provide guidance with a career choice, and assist with college admission.

 Families who prefer to speak with a counselor prior to enrolling with Enlightium Academy may schedule a consultation with an Enlightium Academy counselor.
 Discounts do not apply to counselor consultations.